MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 #### Network management since Bookworm
 <details>
-With Bookworm the network management has changed.
-Now "NetworkManager" is used instead of "dhcpcd".
+With Bookworm, network management has changed.
+Now, "NetworkManager" is used instead of "dhcpcd".
-Both ways are supported in the installation, but "NetworkManager" is recommended as it's simpler to setup and use.
+Both methods are supported during installation, but "NetworkManager" is recommended as it is simpler to set up and use.
-For Bullseye this can also be activated, though it's a manual process before running the installation.
+For Bullseye, this can also be activated, though it requires a manual process before running the installation.

 :warning:
-If the settings are changed, your network will reset and Wifi will not be configured, so you lose ssh access via wireless connection.
+If the settings are changed, your network will reset, and WiFi will not be configured, causing you to lose SSH access via wireless connection.
-So make sure you use a wired connection or perform the following steps in a local terminal with a connected monitor and keyboard.
+Therefore, make sure you use a wired connection or perform the following steps in a local terminal with a connected monitor and keyboard.

 Change network config
 * run `sudo raspi-config`